 - 2.3.7.
 It will not always be necessary to request further evidence in every case but the HP should always consider whether it is likely to add value to the assessment process and the quality of their advice.
 This will include both where they feel that further evidence will allow them to offer robust advice without the need for a face-to-face consultation and where they feel that a consultation is needed but that there would still be value in gathering further evidence. - 2.3.8.
 The circumstances where obtaining further evidence may be appropriate include (but are not limited to): - Where they feel that further evidence will allow them to offer robust advice without the need for a face-to-face consultation - for example, because the addition of key evidence will negate the need for a consultation or where they feel that a consultation may be unhelpful because the claimant lacks insight into their condition or a consultation may be stressful to the claimant. - Where they consider that a consultation is likely to still be needed but further evidence will improve the quality of the advice they provide the Department - for example, because the existing evidence cannot be balanced or suggests unlikely outcomes or to corroborate findings of other evidence. - Where, in reassessment cases, further evidence may confirm that there has been no change in the claimant's health condition or disability. - 2.3.9.
-Providers should strongly consider requesting further evidence before calling for a consultation a vulnerable claimant, defined as someone who has difficulty in dealing with the procedural demands at the time when they need to access a service.
-This may include someone noted to have an appointee, or suicidal ideation or self harm, a case where there is evidence of a previous suicide attempt)..
-By gathering further evidence the HP may have sufficient information to complete a paper-based review which may be preferable in these cases to avoid distress to the claimant. - 2.3.10.
-On the return of further evidence, the case should, wherever possible, be reviewed again by an HP to see whether this evidence is sufficient to provide advice to the DWP on the impact of the claimant's health condition without a face-to-face consultation, whether more evidence is required or whether a face-to-face consultation has already been arranged and, following receipt of further evidence, the HP concludes that they can now advise on the basis of paper evidence, the face-to-face consultation should be cancelled.
+On the return of further evidence, the case should, wherever possible, be reviewed again by an HP to see whether this evidence is sufficient to provide advice to the DWP on the impact of the claimant's health condition without a face-to-face consultation, whether more evidence is required or whether a face-to-face consultation should be arranged.
+If a face-to-face consultation has already been arranged and, following receipt of further evidence, the HP concludes that they can now advise on the basis of paper evidence, the face-to-face consultation should be cancelled. - 2.3.10.

-2.3.11.
 If a claimant brings further evidence to a face-to-face consultation, the HP should take a copy of it and take it into account when completing their assessment report.
 A copy of the evidence should also be sent to the Case Manager with the completed report.